 10. Zebra Pleco – Hypancistrus zebra

-The exceptional Zebra Pleco reaches a body size of around 3 inches in its adult years.
+The exceptional Zebra Pleco size is around 3 inches but a full-grown zebra pleco can reach up to 3.7 inches.
 These fish like to hang out in crevices and are not active foragers, so a tank with a smaller bottom footprint, such as the 10-gallon one, will do.

 Nevertheless, a 15-gallon tank should provide you (not the fish) with more freedom to build multiple caves in the rocks and driftwood.